uprm-inso4116-2025-2026-s1/semester-project-uprm_professional_portfolio/docs/patterns/SideEffectFree-MatchScore.md

 ```
+This function is side-effect free.

 **Testing:**
+For testing purposes:
+-A dummy threshold of 0.70 was added to detect a match.
+How it works?
-For testing purposes,  I added a threshold of 0.70 to detect a match.
-In other words if a jobseeker obtains a match score >=70 it is considered a match, otherwise, is not.
+If a jobseeker obtains a match score >=0.70 it is considered a match, otherwise, if the  score <0.70 there is no match.
+Note: The value 0.70 is only a testing placeholder and is not part of the algorithm logic.

-Note: For testing purposes , I used dummy Jobseeker and Job objects represented as `Map<String, dynamic>`.
+- Dummy `Jobsekeer`and `Job` objects represented as `Map<String, dynamic>` structures.

 ```

 `import 'StrategyPatternsTester.dart';

-class MatchScrore{
+class MatchScore{
     double claculationScore(Map<String, dynamic> js, Map<String, dynamic> job){
      final  List<double> strategyMatchPolicyScores= [SkillPriority().match(js, job), GPAPriority().match(js,job),            LocationPolicy().match(js,job)];